War on drugs: 1909–1971: Rise of federal drug prohibition

 On February 9, 1909, the Smoking Opium Exclusion Act, "to prohibit the importation and use of opium for other than medicinal purposes", became the first US federal law to ban the non-medical use of a substance.
 This was soon followed by the Harrison Narcotics Tax Act of 1914, that regulated and taxed the production, importation, and distribution of opiates and coca products.
 Amending the Smoking Opium Exclusion Act, the Anti-Heroin Act of 1924 specifically outlawed the manufacture, importation and sale of heroin.

 During World War I (1914–1918), soldiers were commonly treated with morphine, giving rise to addiction among veterans.
 An international wartime focus on military use of opiates and cocaine for medical treatment and performance enhancement, and concern over potential abuse, led to the global adoption of the International Opium Convention, through its incorporation into the Treaty of Versailles in 1919, with administration by the newly established League of Nations.
 The treaty, originally formulated in 1912 but not widely implemented, became the basis of current international drug control policy.
-It was initially concerned with regulating the free trade of drugs, without affecting production or use.
+It was initially concerned with regulating the free trade of drugs, without affecting production or use, and in 1920, it established the Opium Advisory Committee (OAC).
 The US, one of the most prohibitionist countries, felt these provisions did not go far enough in restricting drugs.

 In 1919, the 18th Amendment to the US Constitution was ratified, prohibiting the manufacture, sale and transportation of "intoxicating liquors", with exceptions for religious and medical use.
 To enforce the amendment, Congress passed the National Prohibition Act, also known as the Volstead Act.
+The Prohibition Bureau Narcotics Division, which enforced the Harrison Act, was overseen by Levi G. Nutt, the 1st narcotics commissioner of the United States.
 By the 1930s, the policy was seen as a failure: production and consumption of alcohol persisted, organized crime flourished in the alcohol black market, and tax revenue, particularly needed after the start of the Great Depression in 1929, was lost.
 Prohibition was repealed by passage of the 21st Amendment in 1933, with President Franklin D. Roosevelt (1933–1945) asking Americans not to abuse "this return to personal freedom."

 In 1922, the Narcotic Drugs Import and Export Act broadened federal regulation of opiates and coca products by prohibiting import and export for non-medical use, and established the Federal Narcotics Control Board (FNCB) to administrate.